 The device maintains a security audit log.
-Recording of security audit log data can be enabled or disabled by the SA.
+This feature is enabled by default and is required if McAfee protection is enabled, but can be disabled by the SA.
 The audit log is implemented as a circular log containing a maximum of 15000 event entries, meaning that once the maximum number of entries is reached, the log will begin overwriting the earliest entry.
-Only an SA will be authorized to download the log from the device.
-The log may only be exported over an https: connection, so SSL must be set up before retrieving the log.
-The log is exported in Comma-Separated Value (CSV) file format.
-The log does not clear when it is disabled, and will persist through power cycles.
+Only a device administrator is authorized to download the log from the device.
+The log may be downloaded on demand over a secure http connection, or transmitted to a remote secure ftp server on demand or via a daily scheduled action.
+The log is exported in Comma-Separated Value (CSV), compressed (.zip) file format.
+The log does not clear when it is disabled, and will persist through power cycles and software upgrades.